What is Collaborative Divorce?

 - place a high value on personal responsibility in resolving conflict

-- are able to focus on a positive solution for the entire family
+- are able to focus on constructive solutions for the entire family

-- want to preserve a respectful working relationship after the process is over
+- want to create and preserve a respectful relationship with your partner after the divorce is over

 How does it work?